 #3 – Places to Visit in India – North-East India

-You might wonder why I have not mentioned a particular state here and rather mentioned entire North-east region.
-It is because North-East states – a total of 7 states – are jaw dropping beautiful and are now slowly gaining popularity among travellers.
+You might wonder why I have not mentioned a particular state here and rather mentioned the entire North-east region.
+It is because North-East states – a total of 7 states – are jaw dropping beautiful and are now slowly gaining popularity among travelers.
+Heavenly for nature lovers with various places to visit in Northeast India.

 These states offer a variety of places to see that no matter how many days you spend there, you might not be able to cover all of them.
 Starting from Gangtok, Pelling and many more.
 Sikkim has immense natural beauty and might even be considered as a perfect Honeymoon destination.